FAQs: Managing your account

 Who can receive 529 account withdrawals?

-Qualified withdrawals can be sent to the:
+Qualified withdrawals can be sent directly to:

-- Higher-education institution.
+- An eligible educational institution.

 Nonqualified withdrawals can be sent to the: